 February is a brilliant time to visit Europe; the weather is neither extremely hot nor cold, there are far fewer tourists, and you experience a greater sense of what the locals get up to during the quieter months of the year.

 This article will help you to uncover some of the numerous festivities that you can experience in some of Europe’s most incredible and famous cities, as well as explore some of the best things to do, see and experience in these European metropolises.

 Best places to go in February in Europe

 Venice, Italy, for the Carnival

 The Carnival of Venice is a long-standing tradition, with its first recorded event occurring over 700 years ago.
-The Carnival centres on the two-week build-up to the Mardi Gras, and the city becomes more enchanting, magical and captivating than it already is.
+The Carnival centers on the two-week build-up to the Mardi Gras, and the city becomes more enchanting, magical and captivating than it already is.

 The city’s famous, historic masks and costumes come to life again, and the city exudes a wondrous charm of excitement.
 There are an abundance of performances, exciting eating experiences and an overall vibrant atmosphere; when coupled with the city’s existing splendour, it makes for an incredible time.

 Whilst the Carnival is brilliant, it is also important to explore Venice’s historic sites, for instance, Piazza San Marco and the basilica; both the Piazza and the basilica are crucial to the Italian Renaissance, and have been at the epicentre of political, social and religious events for centuries.